World

 getSpriteAt(x, y, groupopt) → {Sprite}

-Returns the sprite at the specified position on the top most layer.
-Optionally you can specify a group to search.
+Returns the sprite at the specified position on the top most layer, drawn when the camera was on.
+The sprite must have a physics body to be detected.

 Source: